cloud-plat-org/ubuntu-python-update-start/README.md

 ### Development Workflow
 1. Run the setup script once to initialize the environment
+2. Choose a custom environment name when prompted (or use default 'venv')
-2. Activate the virtual environment for development
+3. Activate the virtual environment for development
-3. Install additional packages as needed: `~/venv/bin/pip install <package>`
+4. Install additional packages as needed: `~/your-env/bin/pip install <package>`
-4. Run pylint regularly to maintain code quality
+5. Run pylint regularly to maintain code quality

 ## Environment Detection Logic